How to Fix Dead Grass Areas: What to Do (and What NOT to Do)

 It could be a lawn disease or lawn pests.
 It could even be an environmental stressor.
 But before you can start solving the problem, you need an accurate diagnosis.
 It’s the most critical first step to a solution and if you receive an improper diagnosis and start treating the wrong problem, you can actually make the problem worse.

-DO Adjust Watering and Mowing Based on Recommendations
+DO: Adjust Watering and Mowing Based on Recommendations

-One of the recommendations that your lawn care provider might make in terms of how to repair grass is to adjust your watering and mowing routine.
 Your grass needs around one to two inches of water each week, dependent upon air temperature and movement.
 If it is cool and still, the soil will retain more moisture.
 If your lawn isn’t receiving enough water, it may need more.

-On the flipside, too much water can actually drown your grassroots.
-Because grassroots need oxygen to live, excessive water can fill those air gaps in the soil and actually drown your plants.
 This will cause the lawn to yellow, brown, then die.
 If your lawn care professional determines you are overwatering your lawn, you’ll need to back off on how often you’re watering.

 Similarly, your mowing habits can also contribute to dead patches.
 Mowing, in general, puts stress on the lawn.
 If you are mowing too short, you may be putting more stress on your lawn then it can handle.

-DO Apply the Right Lawn Care Products Based on the Issue and Timing
+DO: Apply the Right Lawn Care Products Based on the Issue and Timing

-lawn care product applicationIf material is improperly applied to your lawn (either in a DIY attempt or by another company), this can also cause damage.
+If material is improperly applied to your lawn (either in a DIY attempt or by another company), this can also cause damage.
 For example, fertilizer burn is caused when too much product is applied to the grass.
 Excess product can draw moisture out of your grass and cause it to yellow and ultimately die.

 However, all lawn care products have a proper amount and a proper timing associated with them.
 And some lawn care products may be warranted in certain instances—which can differ from lawn to lawn.